aau-claaudia/ailab-docs/docs/additional-guides/building-your-own-container-image.md

     python3 --version
 ```

-In this example we will use `docker` to pull `ubuntu:20.04` as the base OS of our image.
+In this example we will use `docker` to pull `ubuntu:20.04` as the base OS of our container image.

 In the next section,`%post`, we can define commands that will be executed after the base OS has been installed.
 In this example, we will update the container and install `python3` and `pip` along with `numpy pandas scikit-learn matplotlib` packages.